meiji-bioinf/heap/README.md

 Heap
 ===============

 Recent availability of large scale genomic resources enables us to conduct so called genome-wide association studies (GWAS) and genomic prediction (GP) studies, particularly with next-generation sequencing (NGS) data.
 The effectiveness of GWAS and GP depends on not only their mathematical models, but the quality and quantity of variants employed in the analysis.
 In NGS single nucleotide polymorphism (SNP) calling, conventional tools ideally require more reads for higher SNP sensitivity and accuracy.
-In this study, we aimed to develop a tool, 'HEAP', that enables robustly sensitive and accurate calling of SNPs, particularly with a low coverage NGS data.
-Performance comparison with existing tools showed that HEAP achieved the highest F-scores with low coverage (~7) RAD-seq reads of sorghum and rice individuals.
+In this study, we aimed to develop a tool, ÅeHeapÅf, that enables robustly sensitive and accurate calling of SNPs, particularly with a low coverage NGS data.
+Heap calls SNPs from NGS reads, which are aligned to the reference genome sequences in advance.
+Performance comparison with existing tools showed that Heap achieved the highest F-scores with low coverage (7X) restriction-site associated DNA (RAD) sequencing reads of sorghum and rice individuals.
 This will facilitate cost-effective GWAS and GP studies in this NGS era.
-HEAP codes and documents are freely available from https://github.com/meiji-bioinf/heap and our web site (http://bioinf.mind.meiji.ac.jp/lab/en/tools.html).
+Heap code and documentation are freely available from https://github.com/meiji-bioinf/heap and our web site (http://bioinf.mind.meiji.ac.jp/lab/en/tools.html).

 ##1.
 Version
 	0.7.8